bfetler/project_management/README.md

 + Rearrange work items, schedules.
 + Prioritize items and user stories.
 Some items are required, have fixed schedule and dependencies, others are flexible.
 + Set time estimates for each item.
-    + Don't forget time for writing software, testing software, writing documentation.
+    + Don't forget time for writing and testing software, writing documentation.
     + Are time estimates accurate?
 What is the error range?

 Tools for defining work items, work flow: